Random Strings

 For secrets and other useful things

-This is an excellent method, but the PRNG in random is not cryptographically secure.
+This is an excellent method, but the PRNGarrow-up-right in random is not cryptographically secure.
 I assume many people researching this question will want to generate random strings for encryption or passwords.
 You can do this securely by making a small change in the above code:

 ''.join(random.SystemRandom().choice(string.ascii_uppercase + string.digits) for _ in range(N))